 As these workbooks grow, they often cross the line from spreadsheet to application.
 At that point, they carry the same risks as any other legacy system: single-person dependency, unclear ownership, and fear of change.
 We address this using the same disciplined approach found in our legacy application modernization services, stabilizing core logic, documenting assumptions, and refactoring systems so they can evolve safely instead of being rewritten or abandoned.

-In some cases, teams aren’t aware that there are cleaner ways to extend or replace fragile VBA interfaces.
+In some cases, teams aren’t aware of cleaner ways to extend or replace fragile VBA interfaces.
 Modern React applications can simplify complex workflows and replace brittle VBA forms, while still allowing Excel calculations and exports to remain part of the system where they make sense.

 These are common questions we receive from teams using Excel for business workflows.
 They reflect how VBA is actually used in practice across finance, modeling, simulations, and operational systems and how Excel Complete approaches these problems.